Oil Prices Increase In Wake Of US Elections But Market Still Volatile

 Along with the much-anticipated election, the US Federal Reserve meeting will also take place this week.
 There is widespread speculation that the meeting will end with a consecutive interest-slashing move.
 A similar decision was taken in the September meeting, and should the decision be reinforced, it would be an attempt to slow down inflation.

 While oil producers have complained about weak demand and falling prices in recent times, they are now showing some optimism, with both Iran and Libya reverting to increase production.
 Along with OPEC, OPEC+ which includes countries like Iraq, Russia, Kuwait and UAE are also planning to push the increase in production to a later date.
-This has cast a showdown of doubt upon the oil producers and the volatile nature of the oil and natural gas markets.
+This has cast a shadow of doubt upon the oil producers and the volatile nature of the oil and natural gas markets.
 This uncertainty is unlikely to be resolved in the near future, given the prevalent geopolitical and economic crises.

 Exit mobile version